ARQ-CRISP/uskin_ros_publisher/README.md

 Real-time data visualization is also supported on RViz using the Grid Map ROS package. (https://github.com/ANYbotics/grid_map)

 ## Dependencies
-This repository is dependent on ARQ-CRISP/ros_can_drivers files and is included here as a gitsubmodule.
+This repository is dependent on ARQ-CRISP/ros_can_drivers files and they are included here as a gitsubmodule.
 After cloning this repo, run:
 `git submodule init`

 And to get lastest updates on ros_can_drivers simply run: